Whistling Straits Review: Is the Straits Course the Best of Kohler Golf?

 Ah!
 A clearing!
 As soon a we turned the corner we could actually see the course for the first time.
 During the 2010 PGA Championships Golf Digest said “There are 17 great holes at Whistling Straits – and then this one.”

-Pete Dye famously added a mount to the right of the back tees to cut future players from bombing it over the lake and hitting sand wedge into the green.
+Pete Dye famously added a mound to the right of the back tees to cut future players from bombing it over the lake and hitting sand wedge into the green.

 It’s been called gimmicky, but frankly I really enjoyed this hole.
 Your 2nd shot forces you to decide how much of the hole you want to bite off or if you should try and clear the lake and go for it.